 It’s important to discuss requirements with the management of the community you are interested in and ensure you qualify before you apply.
 This can help you to avoid spending money on an application fee if you don’t qualify in the first place.

 What if an apartment is just cheap and isn’t part of any affordable housing program?
 There are rare cases of apartments being rented at much lower than the market rate.
-But if you see an apartment being offered at a suspiciously low rent, it’s important to ask yourself (and the landlord) why?
+But if you see an apartment being offered at a suspiciously low rent, it’s important to ask why?
 Are they having difficulty renting the apartment out because something is wrong with it?
 Are they attempting to illegally rent the apartment or scam you out of a security deposit?
 If it looks too good to be true, it probably is!
 Suspiciously low rent is usually the first sign of a rental scam.
-You can learn more about the potential signs of an rental scam with our recent blog post!
+You can learn more about the potential signs of an rental scam with our blog post about this topic.

-If you are looking for affordable apartments in Harrisonburg, Virginia, look no further than Colonnade Apartments!
-Colonnade can help you afford a spacious apartment with community amenities, right in the heart of downtown Harrisonburg.
+If you are looking for affordable apartments in Harrisonburg, Virginia, look no further than the Colonnades at Rocktown Apartments!
+The Colonnades Apartments provide affordable housing options for low-to-moderate-income residents of Harrisonburg and Rockingham County.
+Colonnade Apartments can help you afford a spacious apartment with community amenities, right in the heart of Harrisonburg, VA.